 Working Lands grants fund agriculture and forestry projects that enhance Vermont’s communities, economy, and culture.

-In 2015–2016, Local Food Market Development (LFMD) grant funds will be available through the Working Lands grant process.
+Local Food Market Development (LFMD) grant funds are currently available through the Working Lands grant process.
 LFMD funds increase Vermont producers’ access to institutional and wholesale markets, promote consumption of local food, and encourage scaling up through new market development opportunities across Vermont.

 These funds are not currently available.
 To learn more about USDA GAP audits at VAAFM, visit our USDA GAP & GHP page.